CRM · Hervey Bay

 Exactly what you get

 A CRM that finally sees your whole customer: the phone booking, the marina walk-in and the online reservation merged into one profile with full repeat-guest history.
 You get a counter mode for fast capture, a cancellation re-seating queue, and segmentation clean enough that your email tools work.
 Wire it to your booking and scheduling software and your accounting software development so a new booking updates the customer record and the ledger at once.
-Many operators pair it with a business intelligence dashboard to see repeat-rate trends across seasons.
+Many operators pair it with a business intelligence (BI) dashboard to see repeat-rate trends across seasons.

 How to choose a developer in Hervey Bay